bvt167/munch-back-end/README.md

 Backend handles the account logic and calls Instagram's API to make posts based on user parameters.
 Front end is hosted [here](https://victorious-dune-0e5eed11e.2.azurestaticapps.net/).

+## Continuing the Project

+### Background

+* Project uses node + Typescript + MongoDB + jest
+  * Utilizes Mongoose to interact with MongoDB
+* Originally hosted on Azure but will be taken down end of Spring 2023 per handoff procedure
+* Handles account creation, login, and API calls to Facebook for post creation
+  * Account data is stored as documents in MongoDB
+  * Posts are intended to be published to a single Instagram account owned by the project owners
+  * Post creation does not function as calling Facebook's endpoints involves a complicated process

+### Structure

+* Backend logic is split into distinct directories
+* Bulk of the logic is in the `controller` and `routes` directories
+  * `controller` contains the logic or the functions that execute when an endpoint is called
+  * `routes` defines and hooks up routes with functions defined by the controllers
+    * Ex: Associates the `registerRestaurant` function from `accountController.ts` with the `/register` route so whenever the `/register` endpoint is called, the `registerRestaurant` function will execute
+  * `server.ts` additionally defines higher level routes for each route in the `routes` directory
+    * Ex: the routes defined in `accountRoutes.ts` are defined under `/account` in `server.ts` so to called `/register` users would call `/account/register`
+* `constant`: holds constants like strings, mainly for common error messages, urls, etc.
+* `controller`: contains business logic for each endpoint
+* `database`: contains files needed for MongoDB like schemas
+* `interface`: contains interfaces
+* `routes`: contains and defines endpoint routes like `/register`, `/login`, etc.
+* `util`: contains utility classes and functions
+* `server.ts` is the main entry point into the API
+ * Connects to a MongoDB instance using Mongoose
+ * Instantiates controllers and hooks them up to their respective routes
+ * Creates the server
+* `tst`: mirrors `/src` and contains unit tests for business logic

+### Next Steps

+* Complete Facebook processes and verifications to be able to call their endpoints to publish Instagram posts
+  * Create development app with Facebook
+  * Associate FB app with this project
+  * Obtain permanent access token, more info [here](https://stackoverflow.com/questions/17197970/facebook-permanent-page-access-token)
+  * Complete FB app verification
+    * Submit application documenting what endpoints will be called and why they are needed
+    * Provide necessary demos
+  * Complete FB business verification
+    * Associate app with a business
+    * Provide necessary business documents
+  * Complete tech provider verification
+    * Provide necessary documents proving associated business is a tech provider
+  * Complete logic in `postController.ts` to call Facebook's endpoint
+    * Should also complete logic to store each Restaurants' posts in their respective entry in the db
+    * Should also include unit tests
+* Find database solution
+  * MongoDB recommended as the logic is already there to integrate with MongoDB
+    * Would have to create account and new instance to connect to
+* Add new controllers and routes as necessary for new features

 ## Scripts

 - `npm run dev`: Creates local server.